Cait Caughey, Director of Education

 Board of Directors

-- Dr. Marjorie Shreve, Missouri River District United Methodist Women representative
+Secretary: Dr. Marjorie Shreve, Missouri River District United Methodist Women

-- Pat McGill, Secretary of Great Plains Conference United Methodist Women
+Pat McGill, Great Plains Conference United Methodist Women